 How do you make rice from cauliflower?

 There are two popular methods for ricing a head of cauliflower.
-For both method you begin by removing the leaves and stem.
+For both methods you begin by removing the leaves and stem.
 Then breaking or chopping apart the florets into two the three inch pieces.
 Finally give it a quick rinse and pat dry with a clean dish towel or paper towel.

 Method 1: Box Grater